lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 derived using `ML-KEM.KeyGen_internal(d,z)` (algorithm 16) using
 the first 32 octets as *d* and the remaining 32 octets as *z*.

-* The expandedKey format contains the full expanded private key that was derived from the seed.
+* The expandedKey format contains the expanded private key that was derived from the seed.

-* The both format contains both the seed and expanded key, allowing for interoperability, some that may want to use and retain the seed, others that may only support expanded keys.
+* The both format contains both the seed and expanded key, allowing for interoperability; some may want to use and retain the seed and others may only support expanded keys.

 When encoding an ML-KEM private key in a OneAsymmetricKey object, any of these three formats may be used, though the seed format is RECOMMENDED